 A concentration in Physics consists of 10 courses: 190, 195, 290, 295, 390, 550 and four other courses chosen in consultation with an advisor who is a member of the Physics faculty.
-Normally at least one of the electives will be from among Physics courses at the 300-level and above.
-Students who wish to prepare for graduate school in physics or engineering should choose four electives from Physics courses at the 300-level and above.
+Normally at least one of the electives will be from among courses at the 300 level and above.
+Students who wish to prepare for graduate school in physics or engineering should choose four electives from courses at the 300 level and above.
 Students with other interests may, in consultation with their advisor, select electives from other science or math courses.
-For example, such courses may support interdisciplinary interests or career goals.
+Such courses may support interdisciplinary interests or career goals.
 Normally 390 is taken in the spring semester of the junior year in preparation for the research project undertaken in 550.
-For Honors in Physics, outstanding work in the senior research project is required.
+For honors in Physics, outstanding work in the senior research project is required.

-In the first year, prospective concentrators should take Physics 190 and 195, and Mathematics 113 and 114.
-If the Mathematics department grants advanced placement, then students may wish to take Linear Algebra followed by Differential Equations (Mathematics 224 and 235).
+In the first year, prospective concentrators should take 190 and 195, and Mathematics 113 and 114.
+If the Mathematics department grants advanced placement, students may wish to take Linear Algebra followed by Differential Equations (Mathematics 224 and 235).
 Physics 290 and 295 should be taken in the second year.
-Other options should be discussed with a member of the Physics faculty.
-Students who wish to major in Physics but who have taken Physics 100-105, or wish to begin the major belatedly, or who have advanced placement in physics, should consult with the Physics department chair.
+Other options should be discussed with a member of the faculty.
+Students who wish to major in Physics but who have taken 100-105, wish to begin the major belatedly or who have advanced placement in physics, should consult with the department chair.

-A minor in Physics consists of five courses: 190-195 or 100-105, 290 and two other courses chosen in consultation with a member of the Physics faculty.
-A minor in Astronomy consists of five courses: 190-195 or 100-105, 290, 160 and an independent study in astronomy.
+A minor in Physics consists of five courses: 190, 195, 290 or 295, and two other Physics courses, or 100, 105 and three other physics courses, of which one must be at the 200 level or above.
+A minor in Astronomy consists of five courses: 190-195 or 100-105, 290, 160 and an independent study in Astronomy.
 A student who majors in Physics may not minor in Astronomy.